Kali on KRACK

 We also encourage you to consider the defensive, testing, and detection perspectives of any new vulnerability to help you become more aware of the finer details of the vulnerability, gain insight about it, and become part of the solution.

-Thanks to Offensive Security and Kali team member Steev for the technical resources used in this article.
+Thanks to OffSec and Kali team member @Steev for the technical resources used in this article.